No handshakes: Viral outbreak spooks Asian places of worship

 In Hong Kong, Tong initially approved precautions that included a choice for churchgoers to watch Sunday Mass online.
 Those who opted to go to churches were asked to wear masks and told that “singing is suspended,” except for short hymns like “Allelulia.”
 The new virus is spread through respiratory droplets, according to health officials.

-He later announced the two-week suspension of Masses, saying the move was crucial to suppressing the outbreak and asked Hong Kong’s 400,000-strong Catholic community not to panic.
+Tong later announced the two-week suspension of Masses, saying the move was crucial to suppressing the outbreak, and asked Hong Kong’s 400,000-strong Catholic community not to panic.

+Masses in Singapore’s Catholic churches have also been suspended indefinitely starting Saturday to contain the spread of the virus.
+The city-state has reported that 67 people have been infected, including a senior pastor and several members of the Grace Assembly of God church, which has shut down two premises and quarantined all staff.

 Crowds also have thinned at Bangkok’s popular Wat Pho, a centuries-old Buddhist temple complex known for its giant reclining Buddha.
 The temple is normally visited by thousands of tourists, many of them Chinese, during the peak travel season from December to February, but large numbers of visitors as well as locals have stayed away since the outbreak began, said Phra Maha Udom Panyapho, a monk in charge of tourism at the temple.